dhecloud/100DaysOfML/log.md

 **Today's Progress**:
 Hand Pose: -
 Kaggle: Coded a little more, using resnet as starter code
-Paper: Started on fast RCNN paper
+Paper: Started on RCNN paper

 **Thoughts:**
 Hand Pose: -